Online training

 Online Training

 FTorch has supported offline training of ML models for some time (see the offline training user guide page for details).
-We are currently working on extending its functionality to support online training, too.
-This will involve exposing the backpropagation and optimization functionalities of PyTorch/LibTorch.
+We are currently working on extending its functionality to support online training by exposing the backpropagation and optimization functionalities of PyTorch/LibTorch.

 Defining as much as possible in the model